kushalkothari26/Clock.github.io/README.md

 # Clock.github.io
-A clock web application that displays the current time and date.
-It uses JavaScript to update the time every second.
+A 24-hour clock web application that displays the current time and date which uses JavaScript to update the time every second.